awsdocs/aws-control-tower-guide/doc_source/decommission-landing-zone.md

 **Manual Cleanup tasks required after decommissioning**
 + You must specify different email addresses for the logging and audit accounts if you create a new landing zone after decommissioning one\.
-+ The CloudWatch Logs log group, `aws-controltower/CloudTrailLogs`, must be deleted manually, or renamed, before you set up another landing zone\.
++ The CloudWatch Logs log group, `aws-controltower/CloudTrailLogs`, must be deleted manually before you set up another landing zone\.
 + The two S3 buckets with reserved names for logs must be removed, or renamed, manually\.
-+ You must delete, or rename, the existing **Core** and **Custom** organizations manually\.
++ You must delete, or rename, the existing **Security** and **Sandbox** organizational units manually\.
 **Note**
-Before you can delete the AWS Control Tower **Core OU** organization, you must first delete the logging and audit accounts, but not the management account\.
+Before you can delete the AWS Control Tower **Security OU** organization, you must first delete the logging and audit accounts, but not the management account\.
 To delete these accounts, you must [Sign in as a Root User](best-practices.md#root-login) to the audit account and to the logging account and delete them individually\.
 +  You may wish to delete the AWS Single Sign\-On \(AWS SSO\) configuration for AWS Control Tower manually, but you can proceed with the existing AWS SSO configuration\.
 + You may wish to remove the VPC created by AWS Control Tower, and remove the associated AWS CloudFormation stack set\.
++ Before you can set up an AWS Control Tower landing zone in a different home Region, you also must run the command `aws organizations disable\-aws\-service\-access \-\-service\-principal controltower\.amazonaws\.com`\.